 The article brought to light something new that I appreciate:

 …knowing business (finance, marketing, operations) is the ante, or ticket, of admission.
 Without this knowledge, HR won’t be included in key business discussions where they could provide a point of view, take a position, or challenge an assumption.
-And, if invited, they won’t be asked to stay.
+And, if invited, they are not asked to stay.

 I hope you enjoy Is Business a Foreign Language for HR? and the call to arms to amp up our business acumen as much as I enjoyed it.

-Here is a link for a free subscription to Human Resource Executive Online, a great publication for anyone who wants to be a human resource professional.
+Here is a link for a free subscription to Human Resource Executive Online, a great publication for anyone who will dedicate themselves as a human resource professional?